 Black widows prefer not to bite if they don't have to.
 Scientists poked and prodded these spiders to see what their defensive reactions would be.
 They found that black widows try to avoid confrontation when they are merely poked once.
 If they are poked several times these creepy crawlies may bite, but they can choose how much venom they use and prefer to spare it when they can.
 More than half the time a black widow bite is "dry," meaning no venom is used.
 The most likely way to experience a serious dose of venom is by squeezing the spider.
 This provoked the most violent reactions in the study.

 So how deadly are black widows?
 Not as deadly as we tend to believe.
+You may worry that a black widow spider bite will kill you, but can it?
 According to the National Poison Data Center, about 1,800 Americans were bitten by them in 2013.
 More than 1,000 of these never sought medical treatment.
 Of the 800 who did, only 14 cases were considered major, and nobody died from their bite.

 When you're first bitten by a black widow, it may or may not be painful.
 But if venom was injected into your skin you will know within an hour.
 By then the pain will increase and often spreads to your chest or abdomen.
 Some people experience stiffness in the belly along with stomach cramps.
 Profuse sweating, drooling, and dizziness can occur as well.

 The first thing to do if you suspect a bite is to wash the bite area with warm, soapy water.
-This helps prevent infection.
+This helps prevent infection and the development of further black widow spider bite stages.
 Remember that quick medical attention can prevent many of the symptoms these bites can bring on, and quick care is especially important for the most vulnerable people such as young children and the elderly.

 The only other spider in North America that poses a medical danger to humans is the brown recluse.
 If you live in the American Midwest, chances are you live side-by-side with many of these tiny spiders.
 Even so, your chances of being bitten are slim.
 That's because they rarely bite humans.